-Suzuki and Yamashita [16] address the polygon search problem, which deals with searching for a mobile target in a simple polygon by a single mobile searcher.
+Suzuki and Yamashita address the polygon search problem, which deals with searching for a mobile target in a simple polygon by a single mobile searcher.
 They examine two cases: one in which the searcher's visibility is restricted to k rays emanating from its position, and one in which the searcher can see in all directions simultaneously.
 Their work assumes that the searcher has an infinite sensory range, that the target cannot enter or exit the polygon after the start of the problem, and that only one searcher is available.
+It also does not give a prescriptive algorithm for determining the appropriate search schedule for the single searcher for any given simple polygon, although algorithms for special cases are provided.